 Jeremiah goes on, “But blessed are those who trust in the Lord and have made the Lord their hope and confidence.
 They are like trees planted along a riverbank, with roots that reach deep into the water.
 Such trees are not bothered by the heat or worried by long months of drought.
 Their leaves stay green, and they never stop producing fruit.”
 (Jeremiah 17:5–8, NLT) There is a stark contrast between those struggling to survive and those thriving.

-Notice that the keys are found in the words confidence and hope.
+The key differences are found in the words confidence and hope.
 Who you trust and where you place your hope matters.
 Are we putting our trust in our own wisdom, strength, ability, and talent?
 Or, are we putting our trust in Jesus?

 Notice this.
 Jeremiah doesn’t promise a pleasant experience.
 The thriving tree planted by the waters still experienced seasons of heat and drought.
 The seasons of life go on.
 The difference is that one is satisfied with survival, the other thrives and bears fruit.
 Those that trust and hope in the Lord bear fruit in all the seasons of life.